-Where a person wishes instead to make a protected disclosure in accordance with this procedure they should raise their concern directly with one of the people listed as an eligible recipient under section 3.3.
-They can also email feedback@multicap.org.au]
+Where a person wishes instead to make a protected disclosure in accordance with this procedure they should raise their concern directly with one of the people listed as an eligible recipient.

 If a whistleblower does not feel comfortable including details of their identity, they can make an anonymous disclosure.
 An anonymous disclosure is still eligible for protection under law.
 If the whistleblower decides to remain anonymous over the course of and after the investigation, no investigations will be carried out to try and identify them.